langchain-ai/langchain/templates/sql-lantern/README.md

 # sql-lantern

-This template enables user to use `lantern` for combining PostgreSQL with semantic search / RAG.
+This template enables user to use [`lantern`](https://github.com/lanterndata/lantern) for combining PostgreSQL with semantic search / RAG.

-It uses the [Lantern](https://github.com/lanterndata/lantern) extension as shown in the [RAG empowered SQL cookbook](cookbook/retrieval_in_sql.ipynb)

 ## Environment Setup